Updated: Dec 4, 2021

 When it comes to retirement income planning, and wealth planning generally, there is a lot of focus on money, investing, tax planning, etc. However, it’s always important to keep in mind that these are just tools in your kit bag on your journey to a successful retirement.

-The real question is how you will use these tools to fulfill your vision for your retirement?
+The real question is how you will use these tools/strategies to fulfill your vision for your retirement?

 When I work with my client families, I encourage them to work on their vision for their retirement years and to spend time getting clear on their values.